ProtocolConvergence/protocon/src/uni/README.md

 * `-o-id [<file>]` -- Write the protocol as an ID.
 * `-o-prot [<file>]` -- Write the protocol in a format that can be read by Protocon.
 The `<file>` defaults to stdout  if `-o-prot` is the last argument given on the command line.
 * `-o-graphviz [<file>]` -- Write the propagation graph in graphviz format.
 Use `dot` to make an image out of it.
 * `-o-svg-livelock [<file>]` -- Write an SVG image showing the periodic tile block that characterizes a livelock.
-Use the `-cutoff` flag with this.
+Must provide a `-cutoff`.
 If no livelock is found, then no file is written.
 * `-cutoff <limit>` -- Maximum width and height of a tile block that we use to check for livelocks.
 Only useful in conjunction with the `-o-svg-livelock` flag.